vivkin/vim-call-cmake/README.md

 ## Usage

 Set current directory which contains root CMakeLists.txt and run `CMake` with any number of arguments.
+Variable `g:cmake_build_dir` holds name of build directory.
+By default is `build/`
 Also avaliable shortcuts for debug `CMakeDebug` and release `CMakeRelease` builds.
-`g:cmake_build_dir` holds name of build directory and by default equals `build/`